awsdocs/aws-glue-developer-guide/doc_source/console-databases.md

 + To delete a database, select the check box next to the database name and choose **Action**, **Delete database**\.
 + To display the list of tables contained in the database, select the check box next to the database name and choose **View tables**\.

 To change the database that a crawler writes to, you must change the crawler definition\.
-For more information, see [Cataloging Tables with a Crawler](add-crawler.md)\.
+For more information, see [Defining Crawlers](add-crawler.md)\.